input-output-hk/medusa/README.md

 }
 ```

-## Github access token
+## GitHub access token

-Create a new Github personal access token: https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/ and add this as a Node JS environment variable with the key: ```TOKEN_GITHUB_DOT_COM```
+Create a new GitHub personal access token: https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/ and add this as a Node JS environment variable with the key: ```TOKEN_GITHUB_DOT_COM```

 ## Populating Firebase Firestore